 Some of the proven health benefits of green spaces include stress relief and psychological relaxation.
 These areas also promote and support physical activities such as cycling, jogging, walking, and playing outdoor sports.
 Aside from positive health effects, these green areas substantially help the environment by reducing traffic noise and by lessening carbon emissions for cleaner air.

 As our dental practice is based in the heart of Fulham, on Fulham Road, our front of house team and roster of Fulham dentists have put our heads together to bring you a rundown of the finest green spaces in Fulham and the details that you wouldn’t want to miss in the borough of Fulham & Hammersmith!

 Top 10 Green Spaces in Fulham & Hammersmith

 There is a fascinating list of parks and green spaces that you can visit in Fulham & Hammersmith.
 These open spaces are vital to the residents’ quality of life.
 Residents and guests mostly visit the borough’s open spaces to take a break from the city life, meet with friends, play with children, appreciate nature, and simply spend quality alone time in peace.
 Below are ten of the well-known parks in Hammersmith & Fulham:

-Located near the Thames River at the south of the borough, Bishops Park is one of most popular parks in Hammersmith & Fulham.
+Located near the Thames River in the south of the borough, Bishops Park is one of the most popular parks in Hammersmith & Fulham.
 This is a well-used park where several play facilities can be found.
-The park has a toddlers’ playground, basketball goal, a skate bowl, a waterplay for all ages and a junior playground.
+The park has a toddlers’ playground, basketball goal, a skate bowl, a water play for all ages and a junior playground.